rundsk/dsk/README.md

 ## Building your own Frontend

 The following sections describe everything you need to know when building your own frontend and bundle it with the `dsk` binary.
-By default DSK uses a builtin minimal frontend.
+By default DSK uses a built-in minimal frontend.
 The default frontend is a good starting point when developing your own.
 It can be found in the `frontend` directory of this project.